Monday Clear. Winds E/SE 20 to 30 km/h.

 Tuesday Mostly sunny morning.
 The chance of a thunderstorm in the northeast in the afternoon and evening.
 Winds E/NE 20 to 30 km/h tending E/SE 25 to 35 km/h in the morning then tending E/NE 20 to 25 km/h in the late evening.

-Monday Partly cloudy.
-Medium (50%) chance of showers in the west, slight (20%) chance elsewhere.
-The chance of a thunderstorm.
-Winds N/NE 15 to 25 km/h becoming light in the late afternoon.
+Wednesday Partly cloudy.
+Medium (60%) chance of showers in the afternoon and evening.
+A chance of thunderstorms.
+Winds E/NE 15 to 25 km/h.

 - observations list type

 More than 25,000 people need to be evacuated from low-lying areas in Mackay by midnight, with fears incoming Tropical Cyclone Debbie could cause inundation of up to 2.5 metres above the high tide level.